matloff/fasteR/README.md

 <blockquote>

-**Your Turn:**  Determine which other columns in **pima** have suspcious 0s, and replace them with NA values.
+**Your Turn:**  Determine which other columns in **pima** have suspicious 0s, and replace them with NA values.

 </blockquote>